sushrutagn/ASP.NET-WebAPI-Authentication/README.md

 This is an example of Basic and Bearer Token authentication in ASP.NET WebAPI 2.0.
 It also includes the code for Google and Faceook Log-In.

+Execution: LogIn page is loaded when the application starts.
+A user may log in using Facebook/Google credentials.
+Alternatively, a user may register in to the local DB using Register page and use these credentials for logging in.
+After the successful log in, the user is routed to a protected page which lists employees.

 Steps:

 1. Run the DB script EmployeeDB.sql to generate required tables along with seed data